alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

 ## Why learn Linux
-Linux is used everywhere and it is not going away any time soon.
-At its core, Linux is a free software used to control all types of hardware.
-The internet is built on Linux, phones are running on linux, even your smart appliances are using Linux.
+Linux sees use everywhere and Linux is not going away any time soon.
+Linux is a free software used to control all types of hardware.
+Linux builds the internet, phones run on Linux, and even your smart appliances use Linux.

-If you are planning to have a career related to technology, it is guaranteed that you will be interacting with Linux at some point.
-With this in mind, familiarizing your self with Linux can be beneficial.
+If you plan to have a career related to technology, you will interact with Linux at some point.
+With this in mind, we want you to familiarize your self with Linux as this can be beneficial.

 ---

 ## Works on all versions

 The concepts and commands covered in this document will work with any _Linux distributions_.
 A _Linux distribution_ is a collection of software bundled with the _Linux Kernel_.
 These bundles contain a set of features and settings for a particular purpose.

-The basic building blocks remains the same so all distributions of Linux still retains its main characteristics.
+The basic building blocks remains the same so all distributions of Linux still retains the main characteristics.

 ---